 That’s why NOW is the perfect time to make yourself some strawberry chia jam.
-You might go through it super quickly, like I did, spooning it on granola and yogurt, or eating it on toast…or, if you live in a place where you can’t get good strawberries during the winter, you can be more practical and put it in the freezer for those cold days when you need a taste of summer.
+You may go through it super quickly like I did.
+I love spooning it on granola and yogurt, or eating it on toast…or, if you live in a place where you can’t get good strawberries during the winter, you can be more practical and put it in the freezer for those cold days when you need a taste of summer.

-This strawberry chia jam is incredibly easy to make, and tastes like a fresh picked strawberry hitting your mouth whenever you take a bite.
-You’re going to want to have a batch in your house ASAP.
+This strawberry chia jam is incredibly easy to make.
+It tastes like a fresh-picked strawberry hitting your mouth whenever you take a bite.
+You’re going to want to have a batch in your house ASAP!

-Only four ingredients are needed: strawberries, of course.
+Strawberries, of course.
 Use fresh and local, if possible.
-I like to pick mine up from the farmer’s market and sometimes they’ll sell dented berries for cheaper – this is perfect if you’re making jam with them so you can get a deal :)
+I like to pick mine up from the farmer’s market and sometimes they’ll sell dented berries for cheaper.
+This is perfect if you’re making jam with them so you can get a deal.

 Strawberry Chia Jam (Paleo + Vegan)